 Health Trust Operations

-All Health Trust in-person field visits, Health Education classes, and meetings have been suspended until at least May 31.
+All Health Trust in-person field visits, Health Education classes, and meetings have been suspended for the time being.
 Health Promotion and Field Service staff will continue to check in with Health Trust participating employer groups and Wellness Coordinators via emails and phone calls.
 And, as always, they are available via phone or email.